DIY Pull-Out Cabinet Drawer Projects and Tips

 All the drawer boxes in your kitchen or workshop can be kept super-simple: with butt-joint corners and glued-on bottoms.
 No rabbets, dadoes or dovetails.
 They won’t look very impressive, but they’ll hold up for years.
 If simple boxes can carry tools and hardware, we figure they can stand up to kitchen use, too.

 Consider having drawer boxes made to your exact specs and then install them yourself.
-The average cost of a solid maple, dovetailed single drawer that we order is about $35.
-Compared with buying material and finishing it yourself?not to mention the dovetail joints?you can't beat it.
+Compared with buying material and finishing it yourself — not to mention the dovetail joints — you can’t beat it.
 And it looks much nicer.